Istaroth/agile_radar/radar/2017-11-01/voice.md

 State March 2018

 Different approaches for Voice Interfaces are under developement.
-SmartSteuer and Haufe offers already Live Skills in the Skill Store from Amazon.
+SmartSteuer and Haufe offers already live Skills in the Skill Store from Amazon.

 ## Why? ##